hjmook/yilongma/README.md

 - **Knowledge Conflict Handling:** Prompt engineering instructs the model to prioritize retrieved context over potentially outdated trained knowledge
   - System message contains explicit instructions: "If your memory conflicts with the provided context, trust the context"
   - This mechanism is designed to override the model's learned but outdated facts
-- Qualitative testing showed the fine-tuned model sometimes contradicted retrieved facts even with these instructions, suggesting the learned knowledge can be difficult to override
-  - This is an ongoing area for improvement (see Future Work)

 ---